 A touch strip is used to offer nuanced or subtle musical controls and visualization for a DJ and many laptop musicians.
 Coloured LEDs and backlit buttons react to changes in touch, volume, and MIDI.

-The touch strip is very versatile and flexible and can accommodate many controllers at a time, providing the user to come up with new and unique ways to play tracks and other effects.
+The touch strip is versatile and flexible and can accommodate many controllers at a time, allowing the user to come up with new and unique ways to play tracks and other effects.